NiviyaJ/WebScrapingAutomation/README.md

 ### 🧪 testCase01 – Scrape Hockey Team Data

-* Navigate to the specified website
+* Navigate to the website - https://www.scrapethissite.com/pages/
 * Click on **"Hockey Teams: Forms, Searching and Pagination"**
 * Iterate through the **table data** and extract: